amitesh200/Social-media-aggregator/README.md

 Authentication: JSON Web Tokens (JWT)
 API Integration: Axios for API requests
 Project Structure
-The project is structured with separate components for frontend and backend, following a client-server architecture.
+The project follows a client-server architecture with separate directories for frontend and backend:

 Frontend: